xenia-sh/jekyll-now/_posts/2018-4-10-Analyzing-social-media-:-more-than-words-can-say.md

 <p><font size="2">Out of these tables I chose Google, Youtube, Facebook, &nbsp;Twitter and Blogger.
 The great thing about this dataset is that it&rsquo;s versatile and contains truly a lot of data - but <strong>for this study the more superficial data points such as music, books, hobbies, films, emails and links</strong>, which are tailored to the person specifically, <strong>are omitted</strong>.<br />
 <br />
-The fields interesting for the analysis are:</p>
+The fields interesting for the analysis are:

 <ul>
 	<li>